Delta flight diverted after passenger attempts to breach cockpit

 According to Albuquerque International Sunport officials, the passenger attempted to breach the cockpit of Delta Airlines Flight #386 but was unsuccessful.

-The flight has been grounded for several hours in Albuquerque and is not expected to take off until at least 8:15 p.m.
-MT (7:15 p.m.
+The flight was grounded for several hours in Albuquerque and was not expected to take off until at least 8:15 p.m.
+MT (9:15 p.m.
 CT).
-The flight isn’t expected to land in Nashville until 12 a.m.
+The flight wasn’t expected to land in Nashville until 12 a.m.
 Saturday local time.

-The Federal Bureau of Investigation is looking into the incident.
+The Federal Bureau of Investigation was looking into the incident.

 Editor’s note: An earlier report incorrectly stated that the plane had already taken off and was expected to land in Nashville at 5:35 p.m.
 This has been corrected.